Seirdy/seirdy.one/content/posts/website-best-practices.md

 non-exhaustive, highly-opinionated list of best practices for websites that focus primarily on text:

 - Final page weight under 50kb without images, and under 200kb with images.
+Page weight should usually be much smaller; these are upper-bounds for exceptional cases.
 - Works in Lynx, w3m, links (both graphics and text mode), Netsurf, and Dillo
 - Works with popular article-extractors (e.g. Readability) and HTML-to-Markdown converters.
 This is a good way to verify that your site uses simple HTML and works